 - USE STEP OUT APP: This app is completely genius.
 (And slightly terrifying.)
 If you can hit snooze a million times without even thinking, this is the app for you.
 You can set it up so that in order to turn off the alarm, you actually have to take 10 or 20 steps.
 And by that point, you are awake!

 Also, try and get an alarm that isn’t horribly annoying.
 If the sound is too grating, it’ll put you in a bad mood the minute you hear it.
 And actually, research suggests that you’re more likely to be successful changing a habit during a time of change.
 Therefore, I’d suggest getting a new alarm to signal turning a new leaf.

-Drinking water starts getting your body systems revved up and will give you some energy.
+First off, drinking water starts getting your body revved up (and you metabolism going) and will give you an instant energy boost.

-Brushing your teeth not only gives you something to do as you are trying to wake up, it actually wakes up your mouth.
+Then, brushing your teeth not only gives you something to do as you are trying to wake up, it actually wakes up your mouth (hello minty freshness!).
 By this point, you are at least halfway woken up.